-The Development stage helps enhance your MVP with other, nice-to-have features.
+The Development stage helps enhance your MVP with other, nice-to-have features empowering you to turn it into MMP later.
 In Agile, it’s an iterative, cyclical process that consists of smaller, more manageable increments.
 Iteration by iteration, your development team builds up the features.
 Testing happens continuously as new features are added.

 Maintenance and upgrades